High End Munich 2019 is in the past already. It was as enjoyable as per usual and now’s the time to show what interested me the most. Enjoy!

 The main Verity Audio room was occupied by this company’s own amps and Lohengrin IIS floorstanders.
 The result didn’t disappoint, I enjoyed it as much as visuals of everything in this specific location, but utmost pleasant conversation with Julien Pelchat was the true highlight for me.
 Thank you!

 And that’s a wrap.
-The show was buttoned up as per usual; everything worked like a charm and not a single thing I’d change about it.
+The show was buttoned up as per usual; everything worked like a charm and I wouldn’t change a single thing in it.
 However, my own work requires some adjustments.
-About 80% of my time spent in Munich was nothing else but talk, which directly translates to multiple reviews in the future.
-Auditions in unknown environment, with repertoire usually far beyond my scope and hardware I’m not familiar with simply don’t cut it any longer from my perspective.
-That’s why this lengthy report is the very last one of the sort.
-‘Till next time.
+About 80% of my time in Munich was spent on nothing else but talks with manufacturers to possibly secure some review samples later on.
+Reports from auditions in an unknown environment, with repertoire usually far beyond my scope and hardware I’m not familiar with simply don’t cut it any longer from my perspective.
+That’s why this lengthy report is the very last one of its kind.
+‘Til next time!